 The WAVES trial investigates adverse events, late effects and psychological parameters in breast cancer patients.

-Prof. Dr. Dr. Frühwald | PD Dr. Kuhlen | Prof. Dr. Claus | Prof. Dr. Golas
+Prof. Dr. Dr. Frühwald | Prof. Dr. Kuhlen | Prof. Dr. Claus | Prof. Dr. Golas

 This research area identifies cancer susceptibility in children, adolescents, and adults, based on whole-exom/genome sequencing of germline/tumor samples including trio analyses (child & parent).
 It also comprises cancer risk assessment, phenotype and pedigree assessment, individualized therapies & cancer surveillance / prevention, as well as genetic testing and counselling in at-risk relatives.